youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### update_managed_instance_role

-Changes the Amazon Identity and Access Management (IAM) role that is assigned to the on-premises instance or virtual machines (VM).
+Changes the Identity and Access Management (IAM) role that is assigned to the on-premises instance or virtual machines (VM).

 Type annotations for `boto3.client("ssm").update_managed_instance_role` method.